Sar Daq

-Sar Daq (سردق) (Note: Also known as Zardak) is a village in, and the capital of, Sar Daq Rural District of Yunesi District, Bajestan County, Razavi Khorasan province, Iran.
+Sar Daq (سردق) (Note: Also known as Zardak) is a village in, and the capital of, Sar Daq Rural District in Yunesi District of Bajestan County, Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,163 in 277 households, when it was in Yunesi Rural District of the former Bajestan District of Gonabad County.
+At the time of the 2006 National Census, the village's population was 1,163 in 277 households, when it was in Yunesi Rural District of the former Bajestan District in Gonabad County.
 The following census in 2011 counted 1,254 people in 345 households, by which time the district had been separated from the county in the establishment of Bajestan County.
-The rural district was transferred to the new Yunesi District.
-Sar Daq was transferred to Sar Daq Rural district created in the district.
+The rural district was transferred to the new Yunesi District, and Sar Daq was transferred to Sar Daq Rural District created in the same district.
 The 2016 census measured the population of the village as 1,254 people in 345 households.